1971 US Open – Men's singles

 Stan Smith defeated Jan Kodeš in the final, 3–6, 6–3, 6–2, 7–6(5–3) to win the men's singles tennis title at the 1971 US Open.
+It was his first major singles title.

-Ken Rosewall was the defending champion, but did not compete.

-Rosewall and Tony Roche, both finalists from the previous year, did not compete in the tournament this year.
-This would not happen again at the US Open until the 2017 edition of the tournament, 46 years later.
+Ken Rosewall was the reigning champion, but did not compete this year.
+Tony Roche, the previous year's runner-up, also did not compete in the tournament this year.
+The absence of both the previous year's finalists would not happen again at the US Open until 2017, 46 years later.

 Seeds

 The seeded players are listed below.
 Stan Smith is the champion; others show the round in which they were eliminated.